Siege of Przemyśl: Second siege

 By the end of October, the German and Austro-Hungarian armies were retreating west after their reversals in the Battle of the Vistula River.
 On 4 November, civilians were ordered to leave Przemyśl.
 On 10 November, the second siege started.
 The Russian 11th Army (General Andrei Nikolaevich Selivanov) took up the siege operations.
-Selivanov did not order any frontal assaults as Dimitriev had, and instead settled to starve the garrison into submission.
-By mid-December, the Russians were pounding the fortress with ceaseless artillery fire seeking to compel the town's surrender.
+Unlike Dimitriev, Selivanov did not order any frontal assaults, and instead settled to starve the garrison into submission.
+By mid-December, the Russians were pounding the fortress with ceaseless artillery fire, seeking to compel the town's surrender.
 During the winter 1914–1915 the Habsburg armies continued to fight their way to the fortress.
 Months of fighting resulted in great losses, largely from frostbite and disease but relieving forces failed to reach the garrison at Przemyśl.

 In February 1915, Boroevic led another relief effort towards Przemyśl.
 By the end of February, all relief efforts having been defeated, Hötzendorf informed Hermann Kusmanek von Burgneustädten that no further efforts would be made.
 Selivanov was given sufficient artillery to reduce the fortress.
 The Russians overran the northern defenses on 13 March.
 An improvised line of defense held up the Russian attacks long enough for Kusmanek to destroy anything left in the city that could be of use to the Russians once captured.
 On March 19 Kusmanek ordered an attempt to break out but his sallies were repulsed and he was forced to retreat back into the city.
 With nothing useful left within the city, Kusmanek had no choice but to surrender.
 On 22 March, the remaining garrison of 117,000 surrendered to the Russians.
 Among the captured were nine generals, ninety-three senior staff officers, 2,500 other officers, and the Hungarian war poet Geza Gyoni.